-The hot shot US lawyer and the hit man
+Alex Murdaugh: The hot shot US lawyer and the hit man

 Originally, Mr Murdaugh's attorneys had claimed that he was changing a tyre when an unidentified assailant shot him.
 He was released from hospital two days later.

-Now, police allege - and Mr Murdaugh's lawyers admit - that he paid a man to shoot him so that his son would be able to collect the insurance money.
+Now, police allege - and Mr Murdaugh's lawyers admit - that he arranged for a man to shoot him so that his surviving son would be able to collect the insurance money.

 The shooter, a 61-year-old former client named Curtis Edward Smith, now faces a slew of criminal charges, including conspiracy to commit insurance fraud, assault and battery, assisted suicide and possession of drugs.
+Mr Smith has admitted his involvement.

-Although Mr Murdaugh has not been charged, police say additional charges are expected in the case.
-Mr Smith has already admitted his involvement.
+Although Mr Murdaugh has not been charged, police say additional charges are expected.

-His attorney said on Wednesday that he devised the plan in the mistaken belief that his son wouldn't be able to collect insurance money if he committed suicide.
+Mr Murdaugh's attorney said on Wednesday that he devised the plan in the mistaken belief that his son would not be able to collect insurance money if he took his own life.

 "He called this guy [Mr Smith] who met him on the side of the road and agreed to shoot him in the head," attorney Dick Harpootlian told NBC.
 "It was an attempt, on his part, to do something to protect his child."